Who Needs Sleep Anyway?

 Have you ever wondered how fish and dolphins sleep?
-Or why your best friend likes to sleep for 12 hours when you would rather sleep for 8 hours?
-If you have, then you are in good company because many scientists have wondered the exact same thing.
+Or why your best friend likes to sleep for 12 hours when you would rather sleep for eight hours?
+If you have, then you are in good company because many scientists have wondered the same thing.
 In the PLoS Biology article, “Is Sleep Essential?,” scientists discuss whether sleep is necessary for all species, and if so, why sleep is so important.

 How do we define sleep?

 Sleep is pretty much universal.
 Practically every animal sleeps in one way or another.
-Sleep almost seems to be common sense for keeping bodies healthy.
+Sleep seems to be common sense for keeping bodies healthy.
 If it weren’t, why would we feel tired?